If you care about SEO, it’s important to run a full backlinks analysis and find the strengths and weaknesses of your website.

 It’s best to check the backlinks from pages with too many external links.
 You have to use this filter alone.

 To find if you have backlinks from websites that were removed from Google’s search results, you can sort your links by their index status.
 Choose to view the links from domains that are not indexed in Google.

 Apply the other filters individually to find bad backlinks.
 Once sorted your website’s backlinks, you’ll have a list of the backlinks that are potentially bad.
 As I told you above, it doesn’t necessarily mean that all these links are bad.
 However, if all their metrics indicate so, there’s a high probability that they are low-quality backlinks.

 7. Analyze anchor text distribution

-On the reports page, you can see how most used anchor texts for your links.
+On the Link Analysis, you can see the most used anchor texts for your links.
 A common mistake SEOs do is not to pay attention to the anchor texts of their links.
 If your backlinks have over-optimized anchor texts, and the links don’t look natural, you can get a Google Penguin Penalty.